At Nashville Ballet since 2010

 After completing two years as an apprentice at CDT, he went on to a year of study on full scholarship at the School of American Ballet.
 While there, he danced the principal role in Atonement by Canadian choreographer Josh Bemish as part of the New York City Ballet's Choreographic Workshop.

-He has danced roles in a variety of classical repertoire including Flower Festival and Kermesse in Brugges, and has worked extensively under various contemporary choreographers including Mark Diamond, Jean Pierre Bonnefoux, Kristina Isabelle, Kennet Oberly, Stella Kane and Tim Veach.
+Throughout his training, Judson has danced roles in a variety of classical repertoire including Flower Festival and The Kermesse in Bruges, and has worked extensively under various contemporary choreographers including Mark Diamond, Jean Pierre Bonnefoux, Kristina Isabelle, Kennet Oberly, Stella Kane and Tim Veach.